-Other than Myanmar, Singapore and maybe a few specific areas, decent accommodation can be very cheap.
+Other than Myanmar, Singapore and maybe a few specific areas, decent accommodation in Southeast Asia can be very cheap.
 If you're lucky, you can even get your own room for about the same price as a dorm.
 In some areas the cheapest guesthouses are rarely online, so you have the choice of booking online (knowing you have a place to sleep but paying more) or waiting until you arrive and walking around to haggle for a good price.
 I do a bit of both.
-If I know the area and it's got lots of options then I'll usually wait until I arrive, but if it's an unknown area, a busy time (like Chinese New Year) or if I'm arriving late at night then I make sure I have at least 1 night booked.
+If I know the area and it's got lots of options then I'll usually wait until I arrive, but if it's an unknown area, a busy time (like Chinese New Year) or if I'm arriving late at night then I make sure I have at least one night booked.
 It's then easy to go looking for cheaper and/or better rooms the next day.

 If you're not feeling particularly young and you're worried about staying in a hostel, then don't worry, there are plenty of dorms which are very clean and quiet - there are still party hostels but it's easy to avoid them.
 I use HostelWorld to find nice dorms when I want to save money - and I usually choose ones with pod-style beds with curtains for privacy (these are usually built-in units rather than flimsy bunkbeds).